 - Beta is not a gender-based word and it just means a child

 But let’s deep inside this.

 To explore the second point, Hindi is a gender-based language.
 Everything has a gender plus the society has given gender to even colors and umbrellas!
 It’s called antonymy i.e. lexical relation indicating the opposites.
 The son is called beta and the daughter is called beti.
-So, the argument of gender neutral word is canceled.
+So, the argument of a gender-neutral word is canceled.

-The word beta is a gender-based word.
+The word beta is gender-based.
 It means a son.
 Period.

 Let’s explore the first point.
 If people can call their daughters beta affectionately, why don’t they call their sons beti?
 The best is to address sons and daughters with respective names as per the language.

 I discussed this with many people and some friends who are parents, psychologists, spiritual leaders, social activists and I have found that this happens because of two reasons:

 - Patriarchal mindset

 Indians have been mostly following the patriarchal social structure since ages and a son has a special place in the structure.
 Even where this is not a case, people show a lack of interest to change their old habits.

 You’ll find people calling their daughter beta and justifying it that it’s alright and just an old habit — just like the superstitious of applying a black dot on a baby’s face.
 I trust these people but I say isn’t it time to change and accept and appreciate their daughter’s gender?